DOD watchdog will not investigate aid to Ukraine but could in future

 The inspector general's office for the Department of Defense is declining to open an investigation into the department's delay in providing military assistance funds to Ukraine, but will leave the door open to beginning one in the future.

-The department's lead inspector announced the decision in a letter sent to Senator Dick Durban Tuesday night, on the eve of the first day of public impeachment hearings.
+The department's lead inspector announced the decision in a letter sent to Sen. Dick Durbin, D-Ill., on Tuesday night, on the eve of the first day of public impeachment hearings.

-Durban and a group of senators first requested that the inspector general open an investigation into the delay in September, then again earlier this month.
-In his two page letter, Acting Inspector General Glenn Fine noted that the same topic is one of the key issues in the impeachment inquiry currently underway in the House of Representatives.
+Durbin and a group of senators requested that the inspector general open an investigation into the delay in September, then again earlier this month.
+In his two-page letter, Acting Inspector General Glenn Fine noted that the same topic is one of the key issues in the impeachment inquiry underway in the House of Representatives.

 "We seek not to duplicate or interfere with the efforts of other oversight entities, even if there is not a criminal proceeding, before initiating our own investigation," Fine wrote.